Belrock Mansion: History

 Belrock Mansion was constructed on a 155 acre tract of land stretching along the northwestern shore of Ramsey Lake that Bell and his wife purchased in 1906 for $301.
 In 1926, the Bells donated 110 acres of the land to the Town of Sudbury to double the size of a park on Ramsey Lake in exchange for the closure of several streets surrounding the Mansion.
 The park was named in their honour.

 William died on January 12 1945, and Katherine remained in the home until her death on January 9 1954.
 After their deaths, Belrock was given to Sudbury Memorial Hospital.
 The estate was briefly used as a staff residence until it was damaged by a fire on December 3 1955, and the estate would largely sit vacant for the next 12 years.
 The Nickel Lodge of the Masonic Order explored renovations to convert the estate into their headquarters, but sold it to the Sudbury Chamber of Commerce in 1966.

 The estate was restored in 1967 as a Centennial Project and given to Laurentian University the following year to house the Laurentian University Museum and Art Centre, which became the Art Gallery of Sudbury in 1997.
-In 1984, the City of Sudbury designated the estate as a property of architectural and historical value under the Ontario Hertiage Act.
+In 1984, the City of Sudbury designated the estate as a property of architectural and historical value under the Ontario Heritage Act.

 The art gallery temporarily closed in October 2023 due to structural issues, and permanently moved out in July 2025 to a temporary location until the completion of the Cultural Hub at Tom Davies Square, which is expected to be completed by 2027.

 In December 2024, Laurentian University moved to sell the estate following the University's financial restructuring, and it was listed in August 2025 for $1 Million.
-The move has drawn public attention as the estate was transferred to Laurentian University for a symbolic price of $1 to establish a "public museum or cultural centre in 1967.
+The move has drawn public attention as the estate was transferred to Laurentian University for a symbolic price of $1 to establish a "public museum or cultural centre" in 1967.
 In May 2025, the Kingsmount-Bell Park Community Action Network released a petition urging Laurentian University and the City of Greater Sudbury to ensure continued public access to the estate and its grounds.